Find your inner strength through self-compassion

 We keep up with the international standards of the MSC Program, as created by Kristin Neff and Chris Germer.
 We have been teaching MSC programs and teacher training since 2014.

-Spreading compassion where it matters most
+We spread compassion where it matters most

 Explore our science-backed articles